 Meridians: Gall Bladder, Liver, Pericardium, Triple Warmer

-Key TCM Actions & Medicinal Uses: Cool, Acrid Herb that Releases to the Exterior/Releases Lesser Yang Disorders: lowers fever, especially alternating chills and fever with a bitter taste in the mouth, helps express rashes, malaria.
-Irritability, vomiting, flank pain, heavy weight on the chest feeling associated with externally-contracted disorders.
-Spreads Liver Qi: conditions with dizziness, vertigo, chest and flank pain, emotional irritability, menstrual disorders, disharmony between the Spleen and the Liver with bloating, gas, nausea and indigestion.
-Raises Yang Qi: in cases of Spleen and Stomach deficiency with hemorrhoids, anal or uterine prolapse. diarrhea.
+Medicinal Uses: Lowers fever, especially alternating chills and fever with a bitter taste in the mouth, helps express rashes, treats malaria, irritability, vomiting, flank pain, heavy weight on the chest feeling associated with externally-contracted disorders, conditions with dizziness, vertigo, chest and flank pain, emotional irritability, menstrual disorders, disharmony between the Spleen and the Liver with bloating, gas, nausea and indigestion, in cases of Spleen and Stomach deficiency with hemorrhoids, anal or uterine prolapse, and diarrhea.

 Parts Most Frequently Used: Root

 Caution: Considered safe.
 It can occasionally cause nausea or vomiting.

 History/Folklore: Bupleurum (Chai Hu) is often combined with Skullcap (Huang Qin) to treat Heat in the Lesser Yang stage of disease when the pathogen is at the half-exterior and half-internal level of advancement into the Body.
 Used with Angelica (Dang Gui), the two herbs will help harmonize the Blood.
 Blended with Mint (Bo He) it can help ease emotional depression, irregular mensis and a stifling sensation in the chest.